Canada, cool on the F-35, says Lockheed jet still an option

-OTTAWA Canada will still consider Lockheed Martin Inc's (LMT.N) F-35 in an open competition for fighter jets, Prime Minister Justin Trudeau said on Monday, despite domestic and foreign criticism about the programme's cost.
+OTTAWA Canada will still consider Lockheed Martin Inc's (LMT.N) F-35 in an open competition for fighter jets, Prime Minister Justin Trudeau said on Monday, despite domestic and foreign criticism about the program's cost.

-Earlier on Monday, U.S. President-elect Donald Trump said the cost of Lockheed's F-35 programme was "out of control."
+Earlier on Monday, U.S. President-elect Donald Trump said the cost of Lockheed's F-35 program was "out of control."

 A source familiar with the fighter jet replacement effort said Canadian officials found Trump's remark interesting but were not drawing too many conclusions.